August 11, 2022CMMS

 2. PDCA Cycle

 PDCA is an acronym for Plan, Do, Check, Act.
-As mentioned by DZone, W. Edwards Deming, who is often referred to as “the father of quality control,” developed this critical-thinking model based on the scientific method.
+In 1993, W. Edwards Deming, who is often referred to as “the father of quality control,” published this critical-thinking model based on the scientific method.

 Following the PDCA system is pretty simple.
 Just identify your workplace problems (plan), implement your chosen solutions (do), evaluate their effectiveness (check), and modify your future plan based on the data (act).